• Skip to primary navigation

 Jump to Recipe

-These chocolate shortbread cookies are mildly sweet, utterly buttery, delicious have a wonderful crisp, flaky and crumbly texture that just melts in your mouth, just like the cashew cookies or Santa's whiskers cookies.
+These chocolate shortbread cookies are mildly sweet, utterly buttery, delicious have a wonderful crisp, flaky and crumbly texture that just melts in your mouth, just like the cashew snowball cookies or Santa's whiskers cookies.

 What are shortbreads?
 Originating in Scotland, it is a quintessential cookie made using just flour, butter and sugar, and sometimes with additional flavorings, like ground cardamom in cardamom cookies.